 If you need direction on which specific forms you’ll need to submit for your business, the CRA has a list here.

-Protect Your Personal and Professional Assets: Get Liability Insurance
+Protect Your Personal and Business Finances With Liability Insurance

-Fill out an application for a free quote.
+Complete our online application in under five minutes for a free quote.

-Our friendly, knowledgeable brokers will quickly find the low-cost coverage you need and customize it to suit your requirements.
+Our friendly, knowledgeable brokers will quickly find the low-cost coverage you need and customize it to suit your requirements and budget.

 This document is provided for informational purposes only.
 It does not, and it is not intended to, provide legal, technical or other professional advice, nor does it amend, or otherwise affect, the provisions or coverages of any insurance policy or bond issued by any carrier that is procured by, or with the assistance of Zensurance, nor is it a representation that coverage does or does not exist for any particular claim or loss under any such policy or bond.
 Availability of coverage referenced in this document can depend on underwriting qualifications and relevant laws and regulations.
 Zensurance disclaims all warranties whatsoever.